 Image from Magdeldin, S.

 Gel electrophoresis of proteins with a polyacrylamide matrix, commonly called polyacrylamide gel electrophoresis (PAGE) is undoubtedly one of the most widely used techniques to characterize complex protein mixtures.
 It is a convenient, fast and inexpensive method because they require only the order of micrograms quantities of protein.
+They are usually run in a vertical format and the gel rigs contain an upper and lower buffer reservoir (Fig. 3.12A).
+The samples are loaded in wells that contact the upper buffer reservoir which will house the negative cathode.
+The proteins migrate towards the positive anode when the electric current is applied.

-The proteins have a net electrical charge if they are in a medium having a pH different from their isoelectric point and therefore have the ability to move when subjected to an electric field.
+Note that proteins have a net electrical charge if they are in a medium having a pH different from their isoelectric point and therefore have the ability to move when subjected to an electric field.
 The migration velocity is proportional to the ratio between the charges of the protein and its mass.
 The higher charge per unit of mass the faster the migration.

 Proteins do not have a predictable structure as nucleic acids, and thus their rates of migration are not similar to each other.
 Furthermore, they will not migrate when applying an electromotive force, when the pH of the system is the same as isoelectric point.
 PAGE gels that are run in this fashion are called Native PAGE, as the proteins are still folded in their native state found in vivo.
 In this situation, proteins migrate according to their charge, size and shape.